 SSL stands for secure sockets layer.
 If you are looking at your website URL and do not see https:// in front of it and only http://, then chances are you do not have an SSL certificate.
 So what is it and why do you need one?

 Once your encrypted information arrives at the destination server, it is then unencrypted and read by humans.
-If you do not have an SSL certificate, the data can be read by anyone as it passes through the various servers on the way to the destination server.
+If you do not have an SSL enabled, the data can be read by anyone as it passes through the various servers on the way to the destination server.
 A “man in the middle” could intercept the information you sent from your computer to the webserver and potentially lead to fraud and identity theft.

 But how many types of SSL certificates are there, and what’s the difference between them?
 To date, three variants exist, Domain Validated (DV SSL), Extended Validation (EV SSL), and an Organization Validated (OV SSL).